dpc/breeze/README.md

 ## What is distinct about Breeze

 Rust.
-Life is to short not to use Rust.
+Life is too short not to use Rust.

 Terminals can do `|`-shaped cursors now, people!
 We don't have to use the blocky cursor anymore!
 Am I really the only one to figure it out?